Siebert Williams Shank & Co's Analyst Provides Guidance for This Canadian Energy Company

-Siebert Williams Shank & Co analyst Gabriele Sorbara downgraded SM Energy (SM) to Hold on March 9 and set a price target of $6.00.
-The company’s shares closed last Monday at $1.78, close to its 52-week low of $1.16.
+In a report released today, Gabriele Sorbara from Siebert Williams Shank & Co reiterated a Buy rating on WPX Energy (WPX), with a price target of $9.00.
+The company’s shares closed last Monday at $2.91, close to its 52-week low of $2.81.

-According to TipRanks.com, Sorbara has 0 stars on 0-5 star ranking scale with an average return of -29.0% and a 21.6% success rate.
+According to TipRanks.com, Sorbara has currently no stars on a ranking scale of 0-5 stars, with an average return of -28.7% and a 21.8% success rate.
 Sorbara covers the Basic Materials sector, focusing on stocks such as Extraction Oil & Gas, Matador Resources, and Concho Resources.

-Currently, the analyst consensus on SM Energy is a Hold with an average price target of $8.88, which is a 313.0% upside from current levels.
-In a report issued on March 9, Raymond James also downgraded the stock to Hold.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for WPX Energy with a $13.20 average price target, a 281.5% upside from current levels.
+In a report issued on March 9, Raymond James also maintained a Buy rating on the stock with a $12.00 price target.

 See today’s analyst top recommended stocks >>

+Based on WPX Energy’s latest earnings release for the quarter ending December 31, the company reported a quarterly revenue of $642 million and GAAP net loss of $122 million.
+In comparison, last year the company earned revenue of $579 million and had a net profit of $354 million.

-Based on the recent corporate insider activity of 39 insiders, corporate insider sentiment is positive on the stock.
-This means that over the past quarter there has been an increase of insiders buying their shares of SM in relation to earlier this year.
+Based on the recent corporate insider activity of 32 insiders, corporate insider sentiment is positive on the stock.
+This means that over the past quarter there has been an increase of insiders buying their shares of WPX in relation to earlier this year.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.